BrMacCath/DraftManager/README.md

 - [x] Create a settings file.
 - [x] Be able to add data to the settings tab.
-- [ ] Be able to create a draft folder for an actual folder.
+- [ ] Have a gif to show how to use each command of the notes.
-- [ ] Convert markdown into tex files.
-Regular expressions will be useful here.
+- [ ] Fully integrate the Folder Management section with the ability to move files to other vaults.

 # Attributions